View courses in

 Develops and practices research skills required of an accounting professional.
 Use accounting-related resources to research and understand accounting reporting issues and authoritative guidance for application of GAAP.

 QST AC 445: Advanced Managerial Accounting

-Undergraduate Prerequisites: SMG AC347 and senior standing
+Undergraduate Prerequisites: QST AC347 and senior standing

 Integrates knowledge from the fields of accounting, economics, and finance to investigate current issues related to management control, financial analysis and valuation, corporate governance, and strategic cost analysis.